Thoughts and Questions

 Dorothy saw that he was right; they could not outrun these creatures, and Lion could not fight them off forever.

 Lion was now almost halfway over, walking backward, watching the Kalidahs and snarling every time they began to step upon the tree trunk.
-They continues to hiss and growl, but they did not seem to want to fight on the log itself.
+They continued to hiss and growl, but they did not seem to want to fight on the log itself.
 They watched Lion closely and paced about the edge.

 Beyond their heavily muscled bodies and dark wired fur, orange and black stripes seemed to grow from their haunches and extended onto a long, feline tail.
 Their tails swished back and forth in rapid succession.
 It was not the joyful wag of Toto, but an irritated focus in it’s movement.